Concerning the COVID-19 situation:

 The "original" (belt to disc

-the spider gears on the right of the ring gear (viewed with the operator
+with the spider gears on the right of the ring gear (viewed with the operator

 sitting in the seat).
 The transmission gears turns in the same direction